FernandoAFS/FernandoAFS.github.io/content/posts/generate-pdf/index.md

 I haven't even tried the following:

 - [myPDF](https://pypi.org/project/pypdf/): It's about manipulating pdf files, not generating new ones.
-- [Pylatex](https://pypi.org/project/PyLaTeX/): Good for papers, not the best for a christmas card!
+- [Pylatex](https://pypi.org/project/PyLaTeX/): Good for papers, not the best for a Christmas card!
 - [ReportLab](https://pypi.org/project/reportlab/): To be hones I found it way to complex and it's focused on reporting.

 ## xhtml2pdf